whoVanilla/Knight-bot/README.md

 # About this bot

 **Knight bot** is a discord bot written in **JavaScript** for testing or personal use only.
 It's currently under development and I am still adding new commands and features everyday.
-Join my [**discord**](https://discord.gg/eM93FsUJpa)  if you have any question, want to use the bot or run into any issue.
+Contact me on discord @whovanilla if you have any question, want to use the bot or run into any issue.

 > **Happy coding!**